-SELFIE is available for any primary, secondary and vocational schools in Europe and beyond, and in over 30 languages.
-It can be used by any school – not just those with advanced levels of infrastructure, equipment and technology use.
+SELFIE is available for any primary, secondary, and vocational schools in Europe and beyond, and in over 30 languages.

 Designed by and for schools